openswarm-eu/bifrost-openswarm-module-asset-simulator/README.md

-# PoC1 PV Simulation Module
+# PoC1 EC Asset Simulation Module

+This module simulates all assets of the Energy Community (EC) tackled in the PoC1 use cases of the OpenSwarm project.

-Reads in data from ```./data/csv/profile-data.csv``` and adds the load/ev/chp/bat data to the buildings depending on their stackable for the ```POWERGRID-CONNECTOR```.
+This module Reads in data from ```./data/csv/profile-data.csv``` and adds the load/ev/chp/bat data to the buildings depending on their stackable for the ```POWERGRID-CONNECTOR```.
     - PV data requires ```SOLAR-PANEL```
     - EV data ```CHARGING-POLE```
     - Household Battery data requires ```HOUSEHOLD-BATTERY```
     - CHP data requires ```CHP-STACK```
-      If the EV should not charge, set the ```POWERED``` dynamic of the ```CHARGING-POLE``` to false There is the global dynamic ```PERCENTAGE-REACTIVE-POWER``` which determines how much % of the active-power is also generated as reactive power.
+      If the EV should not charge, set the ```POWERED``` dynamic of the ```CHARGING-POLE``` to false

 ## Compile and run your module